Access4all/adg/pages/knowledge/screen-readers/desktop/reading-websites/README.md

 ## Autofocus addendum

-In short: don't be worried too much if after a page load the screen reader focus is somewhere you didn't expect it to be.
+In short: don't be worried too much if after a page load the screen reader cursor is somewhere you didn't expect it to be.
 Simply press `Ctrl + Home` and make your way through the page from the top.

 There are two kinds of autofocus, which may prevent that a screen reader starts to read a document from the very beginning.